umr4nlp/umr-guidelines/guidelines.md

 ##### Part 4-3-1-5. condition relation

 The `:condition` relation in the sentence-level annotation indicates the relationship between events in conditional constructions.
-These events also receive a `:modstr` annotation.
+These events also receive a `:modal-strength` annotation.
 As can be seen in <a href="#4-3-1-5 (1)">(1)</a>, the event in the protasis is annotated with a `:condition` relation to the event in the apodosis.